 Annual Review

-The AVP, in consultation with the pertinent department/program, will conduct a review of all existing agreements each summer.
-Each reviewed transfer articulation agreement will be noted with the date of the review in order to maintain currency of agreements.
+The AVP, in consultation with faculty in the pertinent departments/programs, will conduct a review of all existing agreements each year summer.
+Each reviewed Academic Articulation Agreement will be noted with the date of the review in order to maintain currency of agreements.
 Any revisions to existing agreements must be approved through the department, college, Provost and the partnering institution.

 Promotion/Marketing